 - Character and Background: Proof of good character and satisfactory background will be an absolute prerequisite to appointment.
 In accordance with the provisions of law, persons convicted of a felony who do not possess a Certificate of Good Conduct issued by the NYS Department of Corrections and Community Supervision before the date to appointment or who have received a dishonorable discharge from the Armed Forces are not eligible for

 What can I do to prepare for the Fire Cadet Academy?

-The Fire Cadet Academy Application is now open.
 After applying, documents needed for processing include proof of U.S. Citizenship, NYS Driver’s License or Non-Driver’s ID, Social Security card, and an Official Transcript or High School Diploma from a high school within New York City.
 Prospective applicants can begin the process of procuring these documents immediately.